 4.2 Reference Materials for Non-Language Topics

-The chart in the study guide lists the categories from which non-language questions are drawn each year.
+The study guide lists the categories from which non-language questions are drawn each year.
 These categories should act as a curriculum guide for students to develop their knowledge of Japan over a three-year period.
-In 2023, non-language questions will be based on the topics in the column marked "Year 3 (2023)," which is highlighted in yellow.